patmbee/fintech_2/module_12_challenge/README.md

 ## Summary

-In order to recommend a model it is necessary to indetify which metric is most critical then to optimize the model to that metric.
+In order to recommend a model it is necessary to identify which metric is most critical then to optimize the model to that metric.
 With credit risk data being by nature an imbalanced class it is important to resample data using an oversampling techinique in order to increase the minority class to have more samples of test data for the model.

 A high accuracy score is not very relavent to our dataset since a high accuracy score merely reflects how many healthy loans exist in the original dataset.
 What is needed is to detemine if there is a higher cost associated with a false negative (recall metric) or a false positive (precision metric).
 With a false negative you will miss problems loans and score them as good loans thus increasing in error the total number of loans that are bound to default.
 With a false positive you simply mischaracterize good loans as ones likely to default.
 The latter has no risks of financial loss to the the lender.